 Response to the research question

 Synthesising interview findings with the previous data, we concluded that historically ZU benefitted from the external quality assurance practices and developed some useful habits that are comparable with those of learning organisations.
-Its unique case as a federally funded institution of which leadership fully supported the goal of getting accredited by a US-Based agency and allocated sufficient resources for the cause must have had a major influence on its developing characteristics of learning organisations.
+Its unique situation as a federally funded institution with a leadership fully supportive of the goal of getting accredited by a US-Based agency which allocated sufficient resources for the project must have had a major influence on ZUdeveloping the characteristics of learning organisations.
 However, subsequent contextual changes and leadership issues inconsistencies have had an influence on the psychological safety of the environment, affecting the quality of the practices.
 It seems that ZU needs to focus more on establishing a safer working environment and redefining its institutional mission collectively considering new contextual realities.
 Recent institutional experiences seem to have shaped members’ mental models adversely.
 Because organisational routines are developed over time and mental models influence individuals’ actions and behaviour (Bourne et al., 2018), reconciling people’s existing mental models is a prerequisite for building learning organisations (Senge, 1990; Marquart, 2011).
 Only then might ZU form effective professional communities of practice that could focus on data-informed problem identification to make systematic and inquiry-based improvements.
 It is notable that despite the issues, 103 staff took the time to respond to the survey, which might be interpreted as an indication of ZU’s members’ commitment to the betterment of their workplace.

 Conclusions